 Myth#1: “There are no right or wrong answers when answering interview questions.”
 This is actually stated on the admissions website at some schools.
 Although there are no right or wrong answers, when it comes to the various scenarios and questions you may encounter on your interview, there are HOWEVER appropriate and inappropriate answers that you can provide.
 If this was not the case, then a lot more individuals with fantastic GPA and aptitude scores would be admitted to professional schools.
-But of course we know that’s not the case.
+But, of course, we know that’s not the case.

 Myth#2: “You can’t really prepare in advance for interviews because no one really knows what type of questions are going to be asked during your interview.”
 Well, if that were the case, then you wouldn’t be able to prepare for the MCAT, DAT, PCAT, etc. or any of your exams during your undergraduate years.
 Just like any other tests, there are a number of things you can do in order to prepare in advance.
-And we will discuss those things in more detail as we conduct your mock interviews.

 So now let’s talk about some facts.

 Fact#1: Preparing for professional school interviews is like riding a bike!
 Practice is key!
 Perhaps you have heard of the saying “practice makes perfect.”
 Well this is not true and it is not what we mean by practice.
 In actuality, practice makes permanent, and only PERFECT practice makes perfect.
 So, if you continue to practice the WRONG way, then you will permanently perform the task in the incorrect manner, no matter what that task may be.
 This leads us to our next fact!

 Fact#2: The best way to practice is using realistic simulations.
 Just like preparing for the MCAT, for example, the interview requires you to perform numerous simulations in order to ensure you are absolutely prepared on your actual interview date.